magento/merchdocs/src/cms/dynamic-blocks-rotate.md

    Cart Price Rule Related|Includes only dynamic blocks that are associated with a cart price rule.|
    Catalog Price Rule Related|Includes only dynamic blocks that are associated a with catalog price rule.|

-|Restrict by Dynamic Block Types|Limits the banner to a specific part of the page layout.
-Options: <br/>

 1. To **Restrict the Dynamic Block Types** that can be used with the widget, select `Content Area`.

    This limits the banner to a specific part of the page layout.